SITE MENU

 There are lots of different daily tours usually from April to October.
 For example, you can take the ferry to Mull and then board a coach with driver-guide.
 There are various combinations to choose from - short or long - some include a boat trip to Staffa, some give you a couple of hours on Iona.
 Check out all the options when you get there - pick up leaflets from the tourist office or at the pier.
 If you wish to enquire in advance, the main day-tour operators for these trips are:

 • Gordon Grant Tours opposite Oban railway station on the pier (tel: 01681 700338 / 01631 571112 / 01631 562842).
-Email: fingal@staffatours.com.
 Variety of coach & boat trips departing from Oban: Mull, Iona, Staffa and Treshnish Isles.
-Also cruises from Mull to Staffa and Treshnish Isles.
+Boat trips are also available to Staffa and Treshnish Isles from Mull and Kilchoan (Ardnamurchan peninsula).
 Online booking available.

 • Turus Mara boat trips from Mull to Staffa/Iona.
 Get the ferry from Oban to Craignure and then board their courtesy (advance booking required).
 Telephone 01688 400 242 or freephone 08000 85 87 86.
 Alternatively, book through the Turus Mara office at 1 Waterfront (The Restaurant), Railway Pier, Oban (Tel: 01631 566999) or through the Oban Tourist Information Centre.